 Experiment 1: Investigation of optimal nutritional medium for cultivating Spirulina

-Investigation of the influence of 4 types of nutritional media on the biomass increase of Algae.
-The media used include:
+Investigation of the influence of four types of nutritional media on the biomass increase of algae.
+The media used included:

 M1: Basic Zarrouk medium.

-M2: Zarrouk medium (75%) supplemented with sodium chloride salt.
+M2: Zarrouk medium (75%) supplemented with sodium chloride.

-M3: Zarrouk medium (50%) supplemented with sodium chloride salt.
+M3: Zarrouk medium (50%) supplemented with sodium chloride.

-M4: Zarrouk medium (25%) supplemented with sodium chloride salt.
+M4: Zarrouk medium (25%) supplemented with sodium chloride.

 Figure 1.
 Experimental design.

-Each treatment was conducted in a 5-Liter plastic flask.
-The Spirulina strain was inoculated into each flask to achieve an initial cell density of
+Each treatment was conducted in a 5-Liter plastic jars.
+The Spirulina strain was inoculated into each jar to achieve an initial cell density of

 0.061 OD.
 Continuous aeration at a flow rate of 5 L/min was maintained throughout the cultivation process, with a temperature set at 28 °C and continuous lighting provided by LED lamps at an intensity of 1100 lux.